aleshaleksey/fansys23/01-quick-start.md

 Extra:
 - Resistance to "poison" + "poisoned" .
 - Resistance to "Bleeding".
-- Elemental touch (level 1).
+- Elementalism: Elemental Touch.(level 1).

 Race boon (level 8 and 16):
 - Resistance to one of "piercing", "bludgeoning", "slashing" or "pressure" or "shear", "fire" or "ice".
 - +1 Str, +1 Cha.
-- +1 Elemental touch.
+- +1 Elementalism: Elemental Touch.

 ___
 ### Skills and abilities